zendesk/ticket_redaction_app/README.md

+:warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

 # Ticket Redaction App

 ## Description:

+An app which uses the below endpoints (beta):

+* /api/v2/{{ticket_id}}/comments/{{comment_id}}/redact.json
+* /api/v2/{{ticket_id}}/comments/{{comment_id}}/attachments/{{attachment_id}}/redact.json

-An app which uses the beta /api/v2/{{ticket_id}}/comments/{{comment_id}}/redact.json endpoint.
-The user can copy/past a piece of text directly from a ticket into the app and it will confirm, then perform the redaction.
+The app is designed to create a simple and usable interface for Zendesk administrators to easily redact strings of text or attachments from a ticket.
+The intended use is to redact sensitive data, such as ID numbers, credit cards, passwords, etc...
+A user can copy/past the chosen text directly from a ticket into the app and it will confirm, then perform the redaction.
+Attachments are redacted by selecting from a list the desired attachments, then confirming the redaction in a modal window.

 ## App location: